habitat-sh/habitat/www/source/blog/2017-08-15-Packaging-a-Website-with-Nginx-and-Habitat.html.md

 Our `do_install` step also overrides Habitat's default behavior, this time by copying `index.html` from its location in our source tree into its final destination in the rendered package &mdash; a folder I've named, somewhat web-conventionally, `dist`).
 If our site were more complex, or if we'd performed some sort of a build step in `do_build` to produce a compiled web app, we might expand this step to do a bit more work &mdash; but for now, we've done all we need.

 Now, Habitat recognizes a number of [environment variables](/docs/reference/environment-vars/) you can use to make your plan-authoring experience a little nicer.
 Since I do most of my plan development on a Mac, I often use `HAB_DOCKER_OPTS`, which passes whatever value I specify as a string of command-line arguments to Docker when I enter [the Habitat studio](https://www.habitat.sh/docs/concepts-studio/) (which runs in a Docker container on the Mac).
-So if I'm building a web-site package and would like to view my site in a browser, I'll need to map a port from the container to my Mac &mdash; for example, port 80 in the container to 8080 on my machine.
+So if I'm building a website package and would like to view my site in a browser, I'll need to map a port from the container to my Mac &mdash; for example, port 80 in the container to 8080 on my machine.
 I can do that pretty easily by exporting that variable before running `hab studio enter`.

 Let's do that now, as it'll come in handy later when we start the web server.
 And let's also make sure we enter the studio at a level *above* our two packages so we can work with them both in a single studio session: